Findings overview

 Overview

-The top of the findings page displays the total number of findings within each severity category.
+The findings page displays the total number of findings within each severity category.
 These categories are:

 • Information